RuleOfSix/1800_202530_BBY21/README.md

-# Elmo Hikes
+# ListingHub

 ## Overview

-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+ListingHub is a mobile-first web application designed to organize course information and track deadlines using a shared checklist.
+Users can create or join the groups to collaborate on tasks with other members.
+While task lists are shared within the group, completion status is tracked individually for each user.
+Tasks also feature due dates and tags, allowing users to filter item efficiently.

-Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.
+Developed for the COMP 1800 course, this project applies User-Centred Design practices and Agile Project Management.
+It demonstrates full-stack integration with Firebase services for data storage and authentication.

 ---

 ## Features

-- Browse a list of curated hiking trails with images and details
-- Mark and unmark trails as favorites
-- View a personalized list of favorite hikes
-- Responsive design for desktop and mobile
+- **Group Collaboration:** Create or join groups to share tasks with team members.
+- **Easy Invitations:** Quickly invite new members by copying and sharing a unique group URL.
+- **Individual Progress:** While tasks are shared, completion status is marked individually per user.
+- **Task Management:** Organize items with due dates and tags for easy filtering.
+- **Urgent Indicator:** Task items automatically turn red when the due date arrives to visually highlight urgency.

 ---

 ## Technologies Used

-Example:

 - **Frontend**: HTML, CSS, JavaScript
 - **Build Tool**: [Vite](https://vitejs.dev/)